BenIlies/NoPASARAN/docs/tutorial/intro_nested_finite_state_machines.rst

 3. `End`: This is the final state of the main FSM.
 It does not define any further actions or transitions, marking the end of the FSM scenario.

 The nested FSM, similar to the main FSM, begins in the "Init" state.
 On receiving the "STARTED" event, it transitions to the "Catch FSM Input Arguments" state.
 Here, it retrieves the input arguments passed from the main FSM using the `get_parameters` primitive.
 Following this, the "DONE" event leads to a transition to the "End" state.
-The "End" state sets an event identifier and returns the required values back to the main FSM using the `return` action.
+The "End" state sets an event identifier and returns the required values back to the main FSM using the `return_values` action.

 The FSMs operate as follows: